 At The Law Offices of Willie D. Powells III and Associates, PLLC we handle wrongful death claims to help families uncover the truth about the death of their loved ones and recover compensation to offset losses associated with the death.
 Our wrongful death lawyer in Houston will fight for your rights and to obtain justice for your loved one.

 Wrongful death is a civil action filed against a party who has caused someone’s death through negligence or intentional harm.
 In Texas, it is filed to recover damages for the exclusive benefit of the surviving spouse, children, and parents of the deceased.
 A wrongful death claim can be brought only when a victim who would otherwise have a personal injury claim dies as the result of negligence or intentional harmful acts of the defendant.

 Who Can File a Wrongful Death Claim in Texas?

-A wrongful death claim may be filed by the spouse, children, or parents of the deceased for the benefit of all.
+A claim for wrongful death in Houston may be filed by the spouse, children, or parents of the deceased for the benefit of all.
 As stated in the statute, if none of these surviving family members have begun a claim within three calendar months after the loved one’s death, the executor or administrator of the deceased shall bring and prosecute the lawsuit, unless he or she is asked not to by all surviving family members who are eligible to file a claim.